PCB Protection Devices Overview

-(1) Resistor-capacitance components.
-By connecting resistor-capacitance elements on each signal line, they can play a role in PCB shielding.
-A series resistor can suppress instantaneous peak current, while a parallel grounded capacitor can limit instantaneous peak voltage.
+Resistor-capacitance components are commonly used for PCB shielding.
+By incorporating these elements on signal lines, a series resistor can control peak current, while a grounded capacitor limits peak voltage.

 Contact